scaladus/opinionated-scala/README.md

     //Returns http(s)://${user.name}@${user.password}:$password@$host:$uri
     def withUserCredentials(user: User) = ??? //Bad!
 Avoid this.
 Use implicit class instead }

-### Abstract Classes
-Abstract classes are similiar to traits.
-Rule of thumb: always use trait unless you have specific reasons for an abstract class.
-In some situations it is convenient to have constructor parameters in ADTs for types with fixed values and in such cases traits add boilerplate.
-This is an example of an okayish usage of abstract classes:

-sealed abstract class ServiceError(msg: String) case object Timeout extends ServiceError("The Request to the Service took too long") case object InvalidResponse extends ServiceError("Could not parse the Service response")

-Using a sealed trait it would look like that: sealed trait ServiceError {
-  def msg: String
-}
-case object Timeout extends ServiceError {
-  override val msg: String = "The Request to the Service took too long" }
-case object InvalidResponse extends ServiceError {
-  override val msg: String = "Could not parse the Service response" }

-An important difference between abstract classes and traits is multiple inheritance which is possible with traits but not with abstract classes.
-This does not matter though, because we discourage multiple inheritance (and often even inheritance itself) anyways most of the time.

 ### Constructing classes with constraints
 Sometimes a class must adhere to certain constraints.
 These constraints should be represented as types as much as possible and reasonable.